Gambling regulation: Councillor handbook (England and Wales)

 It should be noted that in setting out its approach to inspection and enforcement, the authority will also be providing an outline of the basis for its fee structure.
 As in other areas of regulatory services, in developing their enforcement strategy, authorities should adopt a ‘better regulation’ approach that recognises the requirements of the statutory regulator’s code and applies the principles of proportionality and transparency, particularly in terms of consultation and engagement with regulated businesses.

-Two councils have primary authority agreements with major bookmakers and gambling trade associations covering the issue of age verification.
+Some councils have primary authority agreements with major bookmakers and gambling trade associations covering the issue of age verification.
 As with any other primary authority agreement, licensing authorities should therefore have regard to the plan agreed between the company and primary authority in developing their own programmes of activity and inspection.
 However, the primary authority relationship provides a useful mechanism to feedback general concerns about a particular operator, as the primary authority will have regular contact at senior levels with the operator: authorities should seek to reflect this in their enforcement approach.

 Information sharing

 To help target their enforcement activity and resources, authorities could use their statements to request that operators/premises share relevant information with them, for example about test purchasing results (subject to the terms of primary authority agreements) or about incidents in premises, which managers are likely to be required to report to head office.
-A licensing authority might seek information about numbers of self-excluded gamblers to help it develop its understanding about the risk of problem gambling in its area.
+A licensing authority might seek information about numbers of self-excluded gamblers to help it develop its understanding about the risk of gambling related harms in its area.

 This type of information would help the authority to get a clearer picture of which premises may be experiencing issues, meaning that they can structure their inspection and enforcement activity appropriately.